cman81/family-to-do/KANBAN.md

 # Kanban

 ## To Do
+- Add a group
+- Delete a group
 - Have user profiles
 - Allow/restrict list access, e.g.: shared, private
 - Fix task name container height so that characters like "g" and "y" are not cutoff